This degree has three stages, each comprising 120 credits.

 The second module will introduce you to the key issues in psychology and the important theories and methods that help psychologists understand how individuals and society interact.

-At Stage 2 you’ll begin by exploring how the digital revolution is transforming social life.
-You’ll also cover a range of psychological theories and research relating to real-world issues – including sexuality, artificial intelligence, superstition, psychic phenomena, conspiracy theories and psychopathy – and expand on core areas of psychology introduced at Stage 1.
+At Stage 2 you’ll explore how the social world is being transformed by the internet and digital technology.
+You’ll also cover a range of psychological theories and research relating to real-world issues – including sexuality, artificial intelligence, superstition, psychic phenomena, conspiracy theories and psychopathy.

-At Stage 3 you can either draw on theoretical debates and research to critically explore the relationship between counselling and forensic psychology, or gain new insights into contemporary lives in a changing world through the investigation of different social psychological approaches.
+At Stage 3 you’ll explore how social experience is shaped by the material world and made meaningful through material culture.
+You’ll also choose between drawing on theoretical debates and research to critically explore the relationship between counselling and forensic psychology, or gaining insights into contemporary lives through the investigation of different social psychological approaches.

 We make all our qualifications as accessible as possible and have a comprehensive range of services to support all our students.
 The BA (Honours) Social Sciences uses a variety of study materials and has the following elements: